-Engineering careers involve the design, development and construction of everything from complex manufacturing assemblies, motorways and bridges, to medical devices.
-Everything we use has been influenced by engineers.
-New approaches to engineering are critical to address sustainability and quality of life - including clean water, environment, renewable energy systems, waste management and recycling.
+Engineering careers involve the design, development and construction of a range of structures, devices and systems.
+Everything we use and consume has been designed or influenced by engineers.
+New approaches to engineering are critical to address issues concerning the sustainability of quality of life for humans such as clean water, a healthy environment, renewable/sustainable energy systems, waste management and recycling.

 AUT encourages early application.
 There are limited places available.
 Late applications will be accepted if the programme is not full.
 Applicants will normally be selected on the basis of their level of academic achievement and may be required to attend a selection interview.